jmmantas/VSSBDF/README.md

 *** IVP_Solver.cpp: Declares an object of the class IVP_ODE to implement the  k-th order Runge-Kutta  method (RK function with k=1,2,3 4) and the  semiimplicit SBDF-order method (SBDF function).
 The RK function is used to approximate the initial step value using a very small stepsize and  to check the SBDF solution.
 In the main function of this file, we run the RK and SBDF-order methods to solve a particular Problem with the parameters (number of grid points, final time, stepsize for each method) provided by the user using the command line.

 ## License

+The code in this repository is released under GPLv3, 2024 Jose Miguel Mantas Ruiz (jmmantas@ugr.es) and Raed Ali Mara'Beh (raedmaraabeh@gmail.com).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.